-The NTMA Training Centers promotes and ensures equal access to school programs and services, and activities for qualified students with disabilities.
-Due to the nature of the program offered at the NTMA Training Centers, limitations are evaluated through the admission process.
+NTMA Machinist Career College promotes and ensures equal access to school programs and services, and activities for qualified students with disabilities.
+Due to the nature of the program offered at NTMA Machinist Career College, limitations are evaluated through the admission process.
 Students with disabilities are encouraged to contact the admissions department prior to enrollment.
-The admissions representative will review individual students with disabilities and ensure a strategic learning experience while maintaining the academic standards and mission of the Centers.
+The admissions representative will review individual students with disabilities and ensure a strategic learning experience while maintaining the academic standards and mission of NTMA.
+The facility is accessible for those requiring physical accommodations.